 These habitats are in relative abundance in northeast MA, although they exist more as isolated pockets and are difficult to access.
-Since 2004, we have been searching for Cs. melanura habitat to monitor in winters, to date we have been unsuccessful in locating such sites with consistency.
-During the winters, we continue to narrow our search for Cs. melanura breeding to areas within a one mile radius of our surveillance stations in communities bordering NH and in the Hamilton/Topsfield area.
-The objective is to find these breeding locations from which we can monitor larval populations through the winter; the expectation is to make better projections of what may happen in the following seasons and prepare better for intervention.
+During the winters, we will continue to narrow our search for Cs. melanura breeding to areas in the District.
+Our focus is to reduce the risk of EEE transmission in communities bordering NH, areas with historic EEE mosquito isolations and areas where Cs. melanura habitat is relatively abundant.
+The expectation is to make projections of what may happen in the following seasons and prepare for intervention.